 Certificate in Administration and Supervision

-This program is for an individual that has obtained a master’s degree from an accredited institution and 27 months of satisfactory teaching performance or satisfactory performance as a specialist.
+Loyola University Maryland’s Certificate in Administration and Supervision program offers courses for an individual that has obtained a master’s degree from an accredited institution and 27 months of satisfactory teaching performance or satisfactory performance as a specialist that satisfy the requirement for an advanced certification for eligible Maryland State Department of Education (MSDE) certificate endorsement in the areas of supervisor and principal.

 Explore the Curriculum